bramble-lang/bramble-lang/design/rfc/248-raw-pointers.md

 14. You can get the address of a field in a structure.
 15. with Raw pointers, you can have internal references: that is a field in a struct is a pointer to another field in the same struct.
+16. Comparisons compare addresses
+17. A function that returns the size of any type.
+18. Be able to perform safe arithmetic on the pointer: for low level operations (e.g. implementation of vectors or dynamic buffers) will need to be able to offset from the base pointer.

 ## Design
 ### Syntax